Representation Learning with Statistical Independence to Mitigate Bias: Introduction

 In this paper, we propose a representation learning scheme that learns features predictive of class labels with minimal bias to any generic type of protected variables.
 Our method is inspired by the domain-adversarial training approaches \cite{ganin2016domain} with controllable invariance \cite{xie2017controllable} within the context of generative adversarial networks (GANs) \cite{goodfellow2014generative}.
 We introduce an adversarial loss function based on the Pearson correlation between true and predicted values of a protected variable.
 Unlike prior methods, this strategy can handle protected variables that are continuous or ordinal.
 We theoretically show that the adversarial minimization of the linear correlation can remove non-linear association between the learned representations and protected variables, thus achieving \textit{statistical mean independence}.
-Further, our strategy improves over the commonly used cross-entropy or mean-squared error (MSE) loss that only aims to predict the exact value of the bias variables.
-Our method, denoted by Bias-Resilient Neural Network (BR-Net), injects resilience towards the bias during training to produce bias-invariant features at the presence of dataset and task biases.
-BR-Net is different from the prior state-of-the-art fair representation learning methods as (1) it can deal with continuous and ordinal protected variables and (2) is based on a theoretical proof of mean independence within the adversarial training context.
+Further, our strategy improves over the commonly used cross-entropy or mean-squared error (MSE) loss that is often \textit{ill-posed} when optimized adversarially.
+Our method, denoted by Bias-Resilient Neural Network (BR-Net), uses architectures similar to the prior adversarial invariant feature learning works, but injects resilience towards the bias during training by taking an statistical independence approach to produce bias-invariant features at the presence of dataset and task biases.
+BR-Net is novel compared to the prior fair representation learning methods as (1) it can deal with \textit{continuous} and \textit{ordinal} protected variables and (2) is based on a theoretical proof of mean independence within the adversarial training context.